N-Clear Nano Manual

 How often will the fleece advance?

 Roll frequency varies by bioload, flow rate, and sensor height.
 It can advance every few hours or stretch beyond ten hours between cycles.
-Each 82-foot roll typically lasts 2–4 weeks and is designed for single use.
+Fleece rolls typically last 3-6 weeks, depending on tank size, bioload, flow, and sensor height.
+Each N-Clear filter includes 1 starter fleece roll.

 Why does my ATO react differently?